nextleap-project/countermitm/1_dkim.md

 In the current established practice Bobs MUA will simply present the message to Bob without any further verification.
-However if Bobs MUA also verifies the DKIM signature (7) it can verify that the headers and content have not been altered after leaving the Alices provider.
+However if Bobs MUA also verifies retrieves the DKIM key (7,8) and verifies the signature (9) it can verify that the headers and content have not been altered after leaving the Alices provider.

 A valid DKIM signature on the mail headers that includes the Autocrypt header will therefore indicate that the recipients provider has not